 mutability: The characteristic of being changeable.
 Lists and dictionaries are two examples of Python objects that are mutable.

-name: A variable that references a Python object such as a number, string, list, dictionary, tuple, set, builtin, module, function, or class.
+name: A variable that references a Python object such as a number, string, list, dictionary, tuple, set, built-in, module, function, or class.

 namespace: A place where names reside with their references to the objects that they represent.
 Examples of objects that have their own namespaces include: blocks, modules, classes, and functions.
 Namespaces provide a way to enforce scope and thus prevent name collisions since each unique name exists in only one namespace.